How To Improve Laptop Battery Performance In Linux

 If you find an important module is disabled, you can enable it by editing the respective module file.

-If you don’t like Laptop Mode Tools, you can give Powertop a try.
+If you’re not satisfied with the performance of Laptop Mode Tools, you can give Powertop a try.
 Powertop is a Linux power management tool designed by INTEL open source community.
 This tool can be used to investigate the power consumption issues of various hardware devices in your system.

 It is available in the default repositories of some Linux distributions.